dcblack/series/README.md

 About this project
 --------------------

-This project defines simple header-only C++14 class to represent seriess and two convenience functions to enable using for-loops with following syntax:
+This project defines simple header-only C++14 class to represent series and two convenience functions to enable using for-loops with following syntax:

 ```c++
 for ( auto i: series(4) ) // equivalent to for( int i=0; i<4; ++i )